ericjang96/FoodWatch/docs/index.md

 # FoodWatch
 This is an Android app that lets users quickly browse and search restaurant health inspection histories for my hometown: Surrey, BC.
 It uses data from the City of Surrey website, and I plan to add more cities depending on the available APIs.
+All features except for the settings button should be fully functional at the moment.
+Feel free to report bugs on the [issues page](https://github.com/ericjang96/FoodWatch/issues).

 <div class="center-vid">
   <video class="border-vid" src="app_demo_1.mp4" width="360" height="640" controls preload></video>